-Gas actually consists of several different gases, the most of which is simple carbon dioxide, plus other gases that don’t have a smell.
-These include hydrogen, methane, nitrogen and oxygen.
+Gas actually consists of several different gases, most of which are simple carbon dioxide, plus other gases that don’t have a smell.
+These include hydrogen, methane, nitrogen, and oxygen.

 The smells your baby produces via his or her gas are typically the healthy by-product of breaking down compounds found in breast milk or formula.
 However, here are some variations that can help you determine normal versus something worth calling her pediatrician about.